venkanna37/Label-Pixels/README.md

 --output_file| Output filename with directory --buffer| Buffer length for line feature.
 Not required for polygon --buffer_atr| Attribute from the vector file, this attribute can be buffer width and It multiplies with --buffer.
 Not required for polygon
 --labels_atr| Attribute from the vector file, pixels inside the polygon will be assigned by its attribute value.
-Not required for line
+Not required for line and single class (Polygon)

 <b>Example:</b>